vitroid/GenIce/temp_README.md

         genice -g 16=uathf6 --water tip4p --rep 2 2 4  CS2 > cs2-224.gro

 * With the aid of VPython, you can render and handle the ice structure directly in the web browser.
+(You must install VPython separately.)

         genice CS1 --format v